aliosvictor/Superacc_zkp/README.md

 # Superacc ZKP

-Official reference implementation of the paper "Accurate and Zero-Knowledge Floating-Point Arithmetic for Graph Neural Network Inference."
+The Official reference implementation of the paper "Accurate and Zero-Knowledge Floating-Point Arithmetic for Graph Neural Network Inference."
 A high-performance graph convolution network (GCN) inference and zero-knowledge proof (ZKP) toolkit written in Rust.
 This project reorganizes the original `rust_gcn` workspace into a streamlined structure suitable for public release, retaining the full 1433-dimensional Cora workload and the Spartan-based ZKP pipeline.

 ## Highlights
 - **GCN inference parity** with PyTorch/PyGCN using safe, zero-copy Rust data structures.
 - **End-to-end ZKP workflow** for the complete Cora configuration leveraging Spartan primitives.
 - **Deterministic math kernels** for dense and sparse operations with optional ZKP instrumentation.
+- **Companion PyTorch pipeline** (`pygcn_helper/`) to retrain Cora GCN weights when needed.
 - **Modular layout** that keeps data loaders, model logic, math utilities, and ZKP gadgets cleanly separated.

 ## Directory Structure